 The Slea Head Drive is a loop circuit starting and ending in Dingle.
 It is the perfect way to lap up some sights and scenery when visiting the Dingle Penninsula.

-Expect to travel narrow mountain roads, trace towering cliffs which overlook the wild Atlantic Ocean, and pass rugged and remote beaches along the way.
+Expect to travel narrow mountain roads, trace towering cliffs which overlook the wild Atlantic Ocean, and pass rugged and remote beaches along the way – without a doubt one of the most majestic things to do in Dingle.

 8. Escape to Ballybunion – for seaside bliss